Rethinking STS and NLI in Large Language Models: Background

-\paragraph{Are STS and NLI still worth investigating?} STS and NLI tasks were used to evaluate language models' semantic understanding ability.
+STS and NLI tasks were used to evaluate language models' semantic understanding ability.
 LLMs such as \gptfour and \claude have shown remarkable capabilities in following user instructions and helpfully responding a variety of open-domain questions.
 This implicitly indicates their great semantic understanding ability.
 Moreover, labels of both tasks are sometimes ambiguous and subjective due to the high disagreement between annotators in labelling.
-As such, \textit{is it not worthwhile to continue studying STS and NLI anymore under LLMs?}
+As such, it seems not worthwhile to continue studying STS and NLI anymore under LLMs.

-\textbf{Yes,} they are still important.
+Actually, this is not the whole picture.
 On the one hand, we wonder whether LLMs have the same challenges as PLMs.
-On the other hand, STS and NLI focus on analysing semantic relationship between two pieces of text, which allows us to automatically compare, analyse and evaluate LLMs' responses in terms of helpfulness, factuality, bias, toxicity and harmfulness.
+On the other hand, we still need accurate and reliable STS/NLI modelling.
+STS and NLI focus on analysing semantic relationship between two pieces of text, which allows us to automatically compare, analyse and evaluate LLMs' responses in terms of helpfulness, factuality, bias, toxicity and harmfulness.
 For example, in fact-checking to identify the veracity, STS is the core technique in dense information retrieval to collect the most relevant evidence given a claim, and NLI is always used to identify the stance of the evidence, supporting, refuting or being irrelevant to the claim.
 They reduce the human intervention and improve the efficiency.